 examples in inputs (dim 0), and each tuple containing #output_dims - 1 elements.
 Each tuple is applied as the target for the corresponding example.

-additional_forward_args (tuple, optional) – If the forward function requires additional arguments other than the inputs for which attributions should not be computed, this argument can be provided.
+additional_forward_args (any, optional) – If the forward function requires additional arguments other than the inputs for which attributions should not be computed, this argument can be provided.
 It must be either a single additional argument of a Tensor or arbitrary (non-tuple) type or a tuple containing multiple additional arguments including tensors or any arbitrary python types.
 These arguments are provided to forward_func in order following the arguments in inputs.
 For a tensor, the first dimension of the tensor must correspond to the number of examples.
 It will be repeated for each of n_steps along the integrated path.
 For all other types, the given argument is used for all forward evaluations.
 Note that attributions are not computed with respect to these arguments.
 Default: None

 n_steps (int, optional) – The number of steps used by the approximation method.
 Default: 50.